-On November 15, 2018, we significantly expanded our life sciences offerings with the acquisition of GENEWIZ Group, or GENEWIZ, a leading provider of gene sequencing and gene synthesis services to pharmaceutical, biotechnology and academic institutions around the world.
+- In November 2018, we acquired GENEWIZ Group, or GENEWIZ, a leading provider of gene sequencing and gene synthesis services to pharmaceutical, biotechnology and academic institutions around the world.
 GENEWIZ is headquartered in New Jersey and has a network of genomics laboratories spanning the United States, China, Japan, Germany, and the United Kingdom.
-We believe the GENEWIZ acquisition, combined with our core capabilities in sample management services, positions us to add more value to samples under our care.
+The GENEWIZ services, combined with our core capabilities in sample management services, position us to add more value to samples under our care and provide more comprehensive solutions to our customer base. - In February 2020, we acquired RURO, Inc., or RURO, an informatics software company based in Maryland.
+RURO offers cloud-based software solutions that manage laboratory workflow and bio-sample data for a broad range of customers in the biotech, healthcare, and pharmaceutical sectors.
+RURO's capabilities and offerings enable us to offer enhanced on-site and off-site management of biological sample inventories and integration solutions for customers' distributed workflow.